delameter/pytermor/docs/guide/low-level.rst

 Working with *Spans*
 --------------------------------

-Use `autospan()` to create new `Span` with specified control sequence(s) as a opening/starter sequence and **automatically composed** closing sequence that will terminate attributes defined in opening sequence while keeping the others (soft reset).
+Use `Span` constructor to create new instance with specified control sequence(s) as a opening/starter sequence and **automatically composed** closing sequence that will terminate attributes defined in opening sequence while keeping the others (soft reset).

 Resulting sequence params' order is the same as argument's order.